-Where to Stay in Burachest: Best Areas and Hotels
+Where to Stay in Bucharest First Time: 16 Best Areas

 Bucharest, the Capital of Romania, is one of the largest cities on the European Mainland.
 It is a city rich in history that is currently undergoing major redevelopment.
 Nicknamed ‘’Little Paris’’, it is a fine mix of new and old.